Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basics

 \subsection{Symmetries of tensors}

 The next distinctive feature of tensors is their symmetries.
 Consider symmetries under permutations of indices.
 Permutational symmetries in Redberry can be defined for indices of simple tensors and tensor fields.
-For example, in the following code, the symmetries are defined for Riemann tensor and then all possible permutations of indices (which follows from those specified) are enumerated:
+For example, permutational symmetries of Riemann tensor can be defined in the following way: